camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 {{< figure class="teaser" src="cockpit-tasks-dashboard.png" alt="Tasks Dashboard" >}}

-# Mapping Input/Output Parameter of a Call Activity using Java Code
+# Mapping Input/Output Parameters of a Call Activity using Java Code

 When you use a call activity in a process then you may want to pass variables to or from the calling process.
-Instead of specify the mapping in the XML, you can now map the variables using Java code.
+Instead of specifying the mapping in the XML, you can now map the variables using Java code.
 The class must implement the `DelegateVariableMapping` interface and is referenced by name in the Camunda extension property `variableMappingClass` of the call activity.

 ```xml
 <callActivity id="callSubProcess" calledElement="subProcess"
   camunda:variableMappingClass="org.camunda.bpm.example.DelegatedVarMapping"/>
 ```

-You can also reference the delegate via expression using the Camunda extension property `variableMappingDelegateExpression`.
+You can also reference the delegate via expression, using the Camunda extension property `variableMappingDelegateExpression`.
 See the [user guide](https://docs.camunda.org/manual/latest/reference/bpmn20/subprocesses/call-activity/#delegation-of-variable-mapping) for additional information.

 # Feedback Welcome

-Please try out the awesome new features of this new release and provide feedback by commenting on this post or reaching out to us in the [forum](https://forum.camunda.org/).
+Please try out the awesome new features of this release and provide feedback by commenting on this post or reaching out to us in the [forum](https://forum.camunda.org/).